Jammu and Kashmir (state): Administrative divisions

-The state of Jammu and Kashmir consisted of three divisions: the Jammu Division, the Kashmir Division and Ladakh which are further divided into 22 districts.
+The state of Jammu and Kashmir consisted of three divisions: the Jammu Division, the Kashmir Division and Ladakh which were further divided into 22 districts.
 The Siachen Glacier, while under Indian military control, did not lie under the administration of the state of Jammu and Kashmir.
 Kishtwar, Ramban, Reasi, Samba, Bandipora, Ganderbal, Kulgam and Shopian were districts formed in 2008.

 Districts

 Demographics

 Jammu and Kashmir was the only state in India with a Muslim-majority population.
 In the Census of India held in 1961, the first to be conducted after the formation of the state, Islam was practised by 68.31% of the population, while 28.45% followed Hinduism.
 The proportion of population that practised Islam fell to 64.19% by 1981 but recovered afterward.
 According to the 2011 census, the last to be conducted in the state, Islam was practised by about 68.3% of the state population, while 28.4% followed Hinduism and small minorities followed Sikhism (1.9%), Buddhism (0.9%) and Christianity (0.3%).